mbalinionut/MBPasswordField/README.md

 # MBPasswordField
 Password text field capable of showing plain text written in Swift 4.

-Just subclass an NSView with MBPasswordField and you are done.
+Just add a Custom view and subclass it with MBPasswordField and you are done.

 Add an custom show icon or use the default quick look icon
 ```swift